sfwoszcz/Edge-AI/SenseForge - A modular Edge AI and Data Science toolkit/README.md

-Week 1 — Sensor Log Toolkit (v2)

 Python (OOP) + C parity + CI + docs.

 ---

-Project Description — SenseForge
+# Project Description — SenseForge

 SenseForge is a modular, open-source toolkit that bridges Embedded Systems, Data Science, and Machine Learning.
 It provides a complete, hands-on framework for developing and testing Edge AI pipelines — from raw sensor data to real-time intelligence.